CarrieCox/CarrieCox/README.md

 I am also skilled in Python, R, and Tableau, Orange Data Mining, and JMP from my college courses.
 My repositories consist of projects from my MSBA courses over the last year and a half.

 Combining my work and academic experience, I have developed a strong passion for data visualization, storytelling, and consumer behavior.
-I strive to be a leader, team-player, hard-worker, and excellent communicator in personal and professional settings and would like to transfer these skills into creating a career for myself.
+I strive to be a leader, team-player, hard-worker, and excellent communicator in personal and professional settings and am eager to transfer these skills into creating a career for myself.

 📫 How to reach me: carrie-cox@uiowa.edu